-Why do Cars Look Old before Their Time?
+Why Do Cars Look Old Before Their Time?

-Why do Cars Look Old?
-You’re new or used car, van or truck actually began diminishing in appearance soon after leaving the dealership lot simply because its paint, finish, bumpers and external parts have not been protected properly.
+Your new or used car, van or truck actually began diminishing in appearance soon after leaving the dealership lot simply because its paint, finish, bumpers and external parts have not been protected properly.
 As the months and years go on the vehicle will continue to diminish in appearance because exterior and interior surface maintenance is not preformed on a regular basis to protect its appearance.

 The vehicle probably hasn’t been washed properly at the dealership (maybe it was taken to the dreaded car wash, its rubber trim has almost assuredly not been treated with UV Protestants.

 Also, the dealership wax/glaze job you over paid for when you bought your vehicle (which hides all of the paint’s defects has probably been rinsed away by rain showers over the weeks and months since you picked up your new car, leaving the paint naked to the sun and revealing all of the defects in the clear coat.

 Why Cars Diminish In Appearance

 Unprotected, the painted surface is prone to direct damage from environmental contaminates such as pollution, bird droppings and sap.
 At the same time, water spot begin to form which can cause permanent damage to the finish over time.
 Paint swirls and contamination are the most common culprits to a vehicle’s premature diminished appearance and premature old age.